fanfank/alfred-deepseek/README.md

 ### 🔍 Troubleshooting
 1. If you encounter the error "Task not found ......", just click "Automation Task" icon and follow the instructions to install it.
+2. If the UI disappear after you press Enter, go to Alfred Preferences -> Workflows -> DeepSeek, check whether the "Automation Task" is red and says "Task Missing", if so, just click it and update.

 __NOTE: this project is based on [openai-workflow](https://github.com/alfredapp/openai-workflow) and modified by fanfank, additional features are added, like reasoning content displaying and switching between models, etc.__